for Secondary Education in the UK.

 • 43 AN ACTOR'S DAY Students learn that actors were not entirely confined to performing within the theatre.

-• 45 AUDIENCE REACTION Students discover the ways that popular and unpopular actors were treated differently.
+• 45 AUDIENCE REACTION Worksheet helps students discover the ways that popular and unpopular actors were treated differently.

 • 47 LETTER HOME Students learn more about what Tom's life was like when he wasn't on stage.